michaelmcandrew/arch-install/README.md

 ### Set the keyboard

-Set up the keyboard so that our keys work as expected.
-On my UK ThinkPad, this is as simple as `loadkeys uk`.
+Set up the keyboard so that the keyboard works as expected with `loadkeys uk`. or something similar for different keyboards.
+See https://wiki.archlinux.org/index.php/Keyboard_configuration_in_console for more information.

 ### Connect to the internet

 Connect to the internet so you can download packages as part of this install.

 The Arch installer uses `netctl` ('a CLI-based tool used to configure and manage network connections via profiles').
 Any plugged in ethernet connection should connect automatically.
-You can connect wirelessly by using `wifi-menu`.
+The simplest way to connect to a connect to a wireless network is by using `wifi-menu`.

-If you like, you can create a new connection profile manually based on one of the examples in /etc/netctl/examples.
+Alternatively, you can create a new connection profile manually based on one of the examples in /etc/netctl/examples.
 For more information, try `man netctl` or the [netctl](https://wiki.archlinux.org/index.php/Netctl) page on the Arch Linux wiki.

 At this point, it probably makes sense to test network connectivity with a ping to google.com or similar.